James-6363/SpaceShooter/README.md

 # SpaceShooter
-This is my Space Shooter
+This is my Space Shooter.
-\n By Jay.
+/n By Jay.